intel/linux-sgx/docker/README.md

 3. sample: takes sdk installer from build, build and run the SampleEnclave app

 build_and_run_aesm.sh shows how to build and run the aesm image.
-This will start an aesm service listening to named socket, mounted to /var/run/aesmd in the container from host /tmp/aesmd build_and_run_sample.sh shows how to build and run
+This will start an aesm service listening to named socket, mounted to /var/run/aesmd in the container from host /tmp/aesmd

+build_and_run_sample.sh shows how to build and run the SampleEnclave app inside container with locally built sgx_sample image.

 ### Docker composer files